quteron/algorithmify/algorithms/sorting/comparison-sort/README.md

 ### Invariants
 In computer science, an invariant is a condition that can be relied upon to be true during execution of a program.
 It is a logical assertion that is held to always be true during a certain phase of execution.
 We will use invariants during algorithm design, implementation and, finally, to check the result of the sorting.

-First of all for each algorithm we will define some loop invariants that should be always true at the beginning and end of each array element iteration.
+First of all, for each algorithm, we will define some loop invariants that should be always true at the beginning and end of each array element iteration.
 This will help us verify the algorithm correctness during its implementation and execution.

-Finally, as a last step we will always run the following routine to verify that our input array is truly sorted at the end:
+Finally, as the last step we will always run the following routine to verify that our input array is truly sorted at the end:
 ```javascript
 function sorted(array) {
     var n = array.length,